Hiyoteam/hackchat-client-plus/README.md

 - *Message log (If you choose to record messages, when the websocket connection receives a message, the json data will recorded in a string and when the client shows a message to you, the text will be recorded in a more readable format in a string.
 You can copy the string to the clipboard.
 However, if you close the tab, this log will no longer exist.)
 - Defend an unknown overflow function (If a moderator tries to crash your browser by sending a join message of a nickname more than 24 characters in length, which is probably a command called `overflow`, it won't work on this client.)
 - Captcha rendering optimization (Makes the captcha a bit easier to read.)
+- Mobile buttons (Mobile users can use ↑, ↓, Tab, and can quickly input @, *, /, #.
+And a send button is added for users who find enter working as a line feed.
+A button to close the sidebar is added as well.)

 ---